Best XP Farms in Minecraft

 Other ones depend on Items that usually grant Experience, such as smelting Stone or making Charcoal.
 Same applies to farms centered around growing crops like Kelp.

 XP Farms with Mobs

 The following XP farms will be ranked according to how easy it is to build them and how much Experience they yield for the effort.

 We will start off with the easy to build ones and move on up.

 #5 Cave Spider and Spider XP Farm

-Spiders and Cave Spiders are hostile Mobs that can be found in Caves.
+Spiders and Cave Spiders are hostile Mobs that can be found in underground.
 Both grant about an equal amount of Experience when killed.
-Though, what makes this an easy farm to build is the fact that finding a Cave Spider Spawner is somewhat easy.
+Though, what makes this an easy farm to build is the fact that finding a Cave Spider Spawner is relatively easy.